-For risk analyses and reports, this only concerns bulk transport in loaded wagons.
-In a number of yards where an environmental permit is in force for activities involving goods trains, activities with wagons loaded with hazardous substances relevant to external safety are also permitted.
-The competent authority has laid down rules for activities involving these substances in the licences.
-The rules generally relate to the permitted external safety risk, the package of (extinguishing) facilities and reporting obligations.
-There are local differences as to which substances are or are not permitted and the rules that have been laid down.
-Users must carry out the activities in accordance with the rules set out in the environmental permit and the legislation and regulations in force.
+At a number of railway yards where an environmental permit is in force for activities with freight trains, activities are also permitted with wagons loaded with dangerous goods relevant to external safety.
+The competent authority has included rules in the permits for activities involving these substances.
+The rules usually concern the permitted external safety risk, the available (extinguishing) facilities and reporting obligations.
+There are local differences as to which substances are permitted and which rules are set.
+Users shall carry out their activities in accordance with the rules laid down in the environmental permit as well as the prevailing legislation and regulations.
 In addition to the rules in the permits (see section 2.4.2.1), in some cases restrictions on use may apply as a result of enforcement by the competent authority.